 - Review the investment options offered in each Plan

-- Review the fund prospectuses and information booklet
+- Review the fund prospectuses and fact sheets

-Meet with your local representative.
-You can choose to meet individually with a local representative* to review your personal situation and get help in completing the enrollment paperwork.
+You can choose to meet individually with your campus representative* to review your personal situation, discuss your retirement planning strategy, and get help with the enrollment process.

 *Investment adviser representative and registered representative of, and securities and investment advisory services offered through Voya Financial Advisors, Inc. (member SIPC).

 You should consider the investment objectives, risks, and charges and expenses of the mutual funds offered through a retirement plan, carefully before investing.
 The fund prospectuses and information booklet containing this and other information can be obtained by contacting your local representative.
 Please read the information carefully before investing.